-Vehicle parking requirements proposed by the CDSP Update would lower the parking requirement for some commercial uses to allow more flexibility for business owners as uses change over time; these modified standards are designed to support economic stability and reduce vacancies through simplified regulation.
-It should be noted that areas within half-mile of high-quality transit, as defined by the State, would not be subject to parking minimums.
-For the small portion of the plan area outside this radius, the Specific Plan standardizes most commercial uses at two spaces per 1,000 square feet to allow flexibility for changes of use in existing structures, aiding new business openings and promoting the reuse of existing buildings.
-Projects are exempted from being required to provide parking for the first 5,000 square feet of a new or existing commercial use and first 500 square feet of private property outdoor dining (per tenant); this is intended to lower the cost of opening a small business and incentivize commercial uses being included within mixed-use buildings, as well as and outdoor dining itself.
-No new parking would be required for projects within designated historic resources (excluding additions) and changes of use in structures built prior to 1970.
-Residential parking requirements would also be slightly reduced from existing requirements for some unit sizes; new residential units would be required to sell or rent parking spaces separately (i.e., 'unbundled parking') from the unit itself to reduce the cost of housing in the area and encourage use of alternative forms of transportation.
+Vehicle parking requirements proposed by the updates to the LPSP would lower the parking requirement for some commercial uses to allow more flexibility for business owners as uses change over time; these modified standards are designed to support economic stability and reduce vacancies through simplified regulation.
+The Specific Plan standardizes most commercial uses at 2 parking spaces per 1,000 square feet to allow flexibility for changes of use in existing structures, aiding new business openings and promoting the reuse of existing buildings when possible.
+Projects are exempted from being required to provide parking for the first 5,000 square feet of a new or existing commercial uses; this is intended to lower the cost of opening a small business and to incentivize commercial uses being included within mixed use buildings.
+Residential parking requirements would also be slightly reduced from existing spaces separately from the unit itself to reduce the cost of housing in the area and encourage use of alternative forms of transportation.